.

 Utility & Rental Assistance

-One key finding from the City’s ERA Program is that many Phoenix households above the 80% AMI threshold were also in need of rental and utility assistance as they experienced a COVID-19 impact, such as loss of employment or loss of income.
-Because of the increased demand from this unserved population, the City determined it would expand the eligibility threshold between 80%-120% AMI and allow for self-attestation to a negative economic COVID-19 impact.
-Serving Phoenix residents who make less than 50% AMI still remains a priority within the ERA Program.
+- • Utility and Rental Assistance Program - One key finding from the City’s ERA Programs was that many Phoenix households above the 80% AMI threshold were also in need of rental and utility assistance as they experienced a COVID-19 impact, such as loss of employment or loss of income.
+Because of the increased demand from this unserved population, the City expanded the eligibility threshold between 80%-120% AMI and allowed for self-attestation to a negative economic COVID-19 impact.
+This also included additional funding for the Community Legal Services contract which provided legal assistance, advocacy, and representation to low-income residents experiencing eviction and related court action.
+Funds also supported urgent needs of over 150 mobile home residents, provided housing navigation, benefit application assistance and case management to residents in need.

-The Deferred Payment Arrangement Program is serving low-income residents who are unable to pay their City Service bill, which includes both the water and solid waste utility.
-Residents are self-attesting to a negative economic COVID-19 impact to receive services.
-Lastly, the Landlord Incentive Program provides housing incentives to landlords to accept Section 8 Vouchers from residents.
+- • Landlord Incentive Program – The program provided housing incentives to landlords to accept Section 8 Vouchers from residents.
 The COVID-19 pandemic made it more difficult for households to achieve housing stability as many faced the prospects of homelessness.
-This program aims to increase housing stability by providing affordable units to residents.
+This program aimed to increase housing stability by providing affordable units to residents.

 City Services Deferred Payment Arrangement Recovery Program – See Residential Grants